The sad story of Sant’Anna di Stazzema massacre

 Video interview of the survivors of Sant’Anna di Stazzema with their testaments

-Inside the park there is a Via Crucis, which lead to the Ossuary Monument in Col di Cava.
-It is a paved path through the forest adorned by bronze tiles made by some artists, which refer to the Jesus Christ Via Crucis, as emblem of the martyr, of the violence and war in every time and any place.
+Inside the park, there is a Via Crucis, which lead to the Ossuary Monument in Col di Cava.
+It is a paved path through the forest adorned by bronze tiles made by some artists, which refer to the Jesus Christ Via Crucis, as an emblem of the martyr, of the violence and war in every time and any place.
 This is an ideal path to find calm and peace, to inspire reflection and concentration on the universal values, which are on at the basis of the birth of the Park.

 The Via Crucis

-As sign of memory of the facts of that terrible 12 August 1944, the people of Sant’Anna di Stazzema decided to build an Ossuary Monument on the hill of Col di Cava.
+As a sign of memory of the facts of that terrible 12 August 1944, the people of Sant’Anna di Stazzema decided to build an Ossuary Monument on the hill of Col di Cava.
 The building was finished on 1948 by the relatives of the victims and the survivors.
-The monument is a tower made in stone of 12 m / 39 ft. of height, with four arches where is located a sculpture representing a woman with a child, died under the Nazi-fascist attack.
+The monument is a tower made of stone of 12 m / 39 ft. of height, with four arches where is located a sculpture representing a woman with a child, died of the Nazi-fascist attack.
 Under the basement are buried the relic of the victims, and a commemorating headstone brings the name of those people that was possible to identify.

 The statue of a woman with a child